Sony Xperia U

 A successful smartphone

 Japanese manufacturer Sony comes yet again with an instantly successful smartphone.
-At least that was what we thought as we analyzed this model yesterday.
+At least that was what we thought as we tested this model yesterday.
 If you are low on your budget, the price of a gadget will play an important role.
 But fear not, the Xperia U costs only from 150 onward.
-The article we wrote after we finished our batch of tests will tell you more on what we made of this new phone.
+The review we wrote after we finished our batch of tests will tell you more on what we made of this new phone.

 A low price